bhart4278/Project_4_group_4/README.md

 - **RandomizedSearchCV** is used for hyperparameter tuning of Random Forest and XGBoost models.
 - The models are trained, and accuracy scores are evaluated.

+  XGBoost improves performance by building new trees based on the residuals (errors) of previous trees, rather than training each tree independently.
+This iterative process, known as gradient boosting, allows each new tree to correct the mistakes made by the earlier trees.
+By adding these corrections, XGBoost reduces bias and variance, leading to a more accurate and robust model that can better capture complex relationships in the data.

 ## Visualizations

 ### Data Statistics by Category